Kotlin/analysis-api/Writerside/topics/Declaring-K2-Compatibility.md

 A number of third-party plugins may already be enabled in the K2 mode without a `supportsK2` declaration.
 The IntelliJ Kotlin plugin keeps an [internal list](https://github.com/JetBrains/intellij-community/blob/master/platform/core-impl/resources/pluginsCompatibleWithK2Mode.txt) of plugins which are known to be compatible with the K2 mode as they do not use Kotlin analysis.
 The authors of these plugins should not be surprised if their plugin already works in the K2 mode.
-However, it's still advised to declare K2 support explicitly.
+However, it's still advised to check and declare K2 support explicitly as this list is not future-proof and could potentially contain unsafe plugins due to some circumstances.